FirelyTeam/firely-docs/vonk/deployment/yellowbutton.rst

 Getting the server
 ------------------

 Go to `Simplifier`_ and open the project page of the project that has the profiles that are relevant to you.
 For our example we took the US-Core project.
-Note that is has to be an *STU3* project.
+Note that it has to be an *STU3* project.

 On the project page, click the Download button, and in the dropdown menu that appears, click 'US-Core FHIR Server' (the name here will reflect the name of the project).
 It is shown in the image below with the menu item marked in yellow.
 The light blue marking shows you where to check whether this is a FHIR STU3 project.